I Drove a $465,000 Car

 Then again, EV1 didn’t seem to be made for driving well either, as I wrote my friend and fellow car enthusiast Melissa M. shortly after the test drive:

 November 1, 1999: I drove the EV1 which I was NOT impressed with.
-Not only is it ugly and super expensive (esp. for something that can’t go much more than 60 miles at a time!), it sounds just like a golf cart!
+Not only is it ugly and super expensive (especially for something that can’t go much more than 60 miles at a time!), it sounds just like a golf cart!
 And driving through the cones was actually scary for me… with the skinny 50-psi tires and plastic steering wheel, there was no positive road feel at all.
 I had no confidence planting the car anywhere.

 In addition, it had a maximum range of only 70 miles and its lead-acid batteries were not expected to last much more than a few years.
 No wonder General Motors promptly built a coffin for the car (so to speak) and buried it as quickly as it could when the California Air and Resources Board changed their zero emissions mandate in the early 2000s, as chronicled in the excellent documentary, Who Killed the Electric Car?.